-You should post the original Invitation Form to this office and keep a copy for your files.
+You should post the original Invitation Form (not a photocopy) to this office and keep a copy for your files.
 The applicant will then receive an email from NVB with their online application form (NVB 2).
 If they do not complete this within 30 days the form becomes invalid and they will have to re-apply.

 Please note the Vetting Form (NVB 2) is only issued to the applicant.
 The organisation (parish/school/diocesan agency) does not have access to these forms.